Struggling to save money on a low income? Proven budgeting tips and beginner steps to start saving in 2026 — even paycheck to paycheck.

 Why $500 Is the Right First Target

-Financial experts say 3–6 months of expenses.
-That’s right — eventually.
-As a starting target for someone with nothing, it’s paralyzing.
-Empower Research (April 2026) confirms the median emergency savings in America is currently just $500.
-That’s where you start.
+Financial advisors recommend 3–6 months of expenses.
+That is correct — eventually.
+As a starting target for someone with no savings, it is paralyzing.
+Empower Research’s April 2026 data confirms the median emergency savings in America is currently just $500.
+That is where to start.

 Most real emergencies on a low income cost under $500: